What Happens

 What happens to the brain?

 Donated tissues are catalogued and stored.
 Sections from specific anatomical regions are removed and processed for diagnostic neuropathological examination by a qualified neuropathologist.
-Results of the final diagnosis can be reported to the donor’s doctor (and next-of-kin if requested) usually within 2 to 6 months.
+Results of the final diagnosis can be reported to the donor’s doctor (and next-of-kin if requested) usually within two to six months.

 Prior to being made available for research, the tissue undergoes further processing to identify and characterise MS plaques into specific types such as acute, chronic, chronic active, or remyelinating lesions.

-A database of MS tissue and anonymised donor medical histories is maintained by MS Australia Brain Bank staff at Sydney University.
+A database of MS tissue and anonymised donor medical histories is maintained by MS Australia Brain Bank staff at the Brain and Mind Centre.